sbg/sevenbridges-python/docs/quickstart.rst

 Properties
 ~~~~~~~~~~

-Each automation has the following available properties:
+Each automation has the following properties:

 ``href`` - The URL of the automation on the API server.